ebwang/terraform-simple-azure-instance/README.md

 - SSH server

 # Pre-Requsites
-The Resource Group already created and record in the variables.tf Azure CLI pre-configured
+The Resource Group already created with the region then record in the variables.tf Azure CLI pre-configured

 # Final, after apply, you need to take the key from output and the public address